Sociology Optional Syllabus for UPSC | How to Prepare Sociology Optional for UPSC

-Sociology optional is one of the highly popular optional subjects among the UPSC aspirants owing to its short and crisp syllabus, ease of understanding, and availability of good resources.
-Anu Kumari (AIR 2 in IAS Exam 2017) is one of the most famous toppers who had Sociology as an optional subject.
+Sociology is one of the most popular optional subjects among UPSC aspirants due to its short, easy-to-understand syllabus and convenient availability of resources.
+Many of the UPSC toppers have also had sociology as an optional subject, adding to its appeal amongst aspirants.
+For example, Anu Kumari (AIR 2 in IAS Exam 2017) is one of the most well-known toppers who had sociology as an optional subject.
+In this article, you will learn the Sociology optional syllabus as well as preparation tips.

 Syllabus of Sociology Optional

-Sociology Optional syllabus for UPSC Main Examination is divided into Paper-1 and Paper-2.
-While Paper-1 comprises of the core sociological concepts, Paper-2 largely deals with Indian society.
-We’ve here tabulated the topic-wise sociology optional syllabus for your convenience.
+The Sociology Optional syllabus for the UPSC Main Examination is divided into Paper-1 and Paper-2.
+While the Paper-1 syllabus covers core sociological concepts, Paper-2 deals with Indian society.
+Following is the tabulated topic-wise sociology optional syllabus for your convenience.

 Paper 1: Fundamentals of Sociology